There are many reasons to seek professionals rather than relying on Google.

-Here are just a few pitfalls of treating Google like a therapist:
+Here are just a few pitfalls of treating Google like your therapist:

-2. It can lead you to over-rely on nonprofessional opinions.
-Googling addiction concerns and you’ll often wind up on free-for-all style recovery forums.
-While crowd-sourced wisdom and peer-to-peer support certainly have their useful place in recovery, they’re only one piece of the puzzle.
-Unlike professional sources of help, they are prone to anecdotal evidence and sometimes provide misleading or downright false information.
+Googling your addiction concerns can lead you to free-for-all style recovery forums.
+While crowd-sourced wisdom and peer-to-peer support absolutely have a useful place in recovery, they’re only one piece of the puzzle.
+They are particularly prone to anecdotal evidence and can sometimes provide misleading or downright false information.
 These range from the dangerous to the bewildering to the silly.
 And even when you avoid incorrect and misguided search results, they may still lack the nuance to be applicable to your situation.
 It’s important to check the wisdom of the crowd with the expertise of people who have been trained to provide it.

-5. Medical supervision is an essential for quitting an addiction.
-Neither Google nor support groups nor any other non-medical help option can substitute for consulting with your doctor.
-Getting adequate medical care is important whether you’re trying to kick an addiction or just living our lives as fragile humans.
-But if you are trying to recover from substance use disorder, the stakes are even higher; there are physical health consequences of quitting many types of addictions, and sometimes ones that are dangerous without appropriate healthcare (alcohol withdrawal syndrome, for example).
+Google is no substitute for consulting with your doctor.
+Getting adequate medical care is important for all of us, whether we’re trying to kick an addiction or just living our lives as fragile humans.
+But if you are trying to recover from substance use disorder, the stakes are even higher—there are physical health consequences of quitting many types of addictions, and sometimes ones that are dangerous without appropriate healthcare (alcohol withdrawal syndrome, for example).
 And diagnosing yourself with a mental health condition via search results can lead to making poor decisions that don’t apply to your real-life situation.

 This doesn’t mean you should never Google what you’re going through or use search engines to research.
 Sometimes just seeing the hundreds of search results can help you realize that you’re not alone!
 But it’s important to temper your Googling with the advice of trained professionals and the support of caring peers who can provide honest and personal guidance.